Owen-Oertell/owenoertell.net/content/pages/about.md

 ---
 Hello!
 My name is Owen Oertell and I am a rising senior at Chamblee Charter High School in Atlanta, GA!

-I am interesting in Bioinformatics, CS, and Machine learning.
+I am interested in quantiative finance, CS, and Machine learning.

 I plan on writing primarily about cool CS and ML topics as well as college admissions if I feel particularly opinionated.